Arizona Herb Planting Guide: A Visual Guide for Low Desert Herbs

 - Grows best from seed

-- When to plant amaranth in Arizona: March – April and late July – August
+- When to plant amaranth in Arizona: March – April and July – August

 - Harvest leaves as needed and cut the seed-heads with stems for drying to collect seeds.